Followers

 A Blow to an Army

-The fall of Fraser shocked the entire British Army—especially Burgoyne, who quickly ordered his battered forces back to their camp to the north near a place called Saratoga.
+The fall of Fraser shocked the entire British Army—especially Burgoyne, who quickly ordered his battered forces back to their camp north near Saratoga.

 Baroness Fredericka von Riedesel

-Desperate hands pulled the dying general to the rear, where he was cared for by von Riedesel's wife, Baroness Fredericka, who had accompanied her husband on the wilderness campaign.
+Desperate hands dragged the dying general to the rear, where von Riedesel's wife, Baroness Fredericka, who had traveled with her husband on the wilderness campaign, cared for him.

 Fraser mourned on the battlefield

-The brave highlander died the next day and was buried at the Great Redoubt in a somber ceremony held under the guns and muskets of the surrounding rebel army.
+The brave highlander died the next day and was buried at the Great Redoubt in a solemn ceremony held under the guns and muskets of the surrounding rebel army.
 A stray round from the American artillery nearly disrupted the event.
 Upon learning of it, Horatio Gates ordered a gun salute instead.
-Burgoyne would soon surrender his army, ending the campaign and helping to sway the indecisive King of France toward the Americans.
+Burgoyne would soon surrender his army, ending the campaign and influencing the indecisive King of France to favor the Americans.

 The fighting Scot's exact resting place